 Futures expiring in September on the dollar-denominated RTS index climbed 1.1 percent to 134,795.
 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in New York was little changed at 88.95.
-OAO Gazprom Neft (GZPFY), the oil arm of Russia’s natural gas export monopoly, surged the most in 2012 after VTB Capital added the stock to its list of top picks.
+OAO Gazprom Neft (GZPFY:US), the oil arm of Russia’s natural gas export monopoly, surged the most in 2012 after VTB Capital added the stock to its list of top picks.

 Russian stocks trade at 4.9 times trailing earnings, less than half the multiple for the average emerging-market stocks, after the ruble-denominated Micex slumped to the lowest in July yesterday.
 Russia, the last major emerging economy to keep borrowing costs unchanged this year, will refrain from cutting rates for a seventh month today after a surge in inflation in June, according to 14 of 15 economists surveyed by Bloomberg.
 Russia’s economy may expand as much as 4 percent in 2012, more than the government’s previous forecast of 3.4 percent, Economy Minister Andrei Belousov said on June 21.

 “Valuations fell to the point where it’s unaffordable not to buy, especially stocks exposed to Russia’s domestic growth story,” Olga Efremova, an analyst at Nomos Bank, said by phone from Moscow yesterday.
 “Investors refocus on companies that get exposure to the country’s strong macroeconomic story.”